Micka33/vagrant-chef-full/README.md

 Once this is done you need to:
  - Download the Starter Kit
     - From a web browser, navigate to your Chef server's hostname over HTTPS, https://127.0.0.1:4433.
-    - Sign in using admin admin.
+    - Sign in using admin password.
     - When prompted, enter the full name (for example, Web development team) and short name (for example, webdev) for your organization.
     - From the Administration tab, select your organization.
     - Select Starter Kit from the menu on the left.